Harshkumar06/Data-Analysis-Dashboard/README.md

 ## 🚀 How to Use
 1. Clone the repository
-2. Open the dashboard file in **Power BI / Excel / Tableau**
+2. Open the dashboard file in **Power BI / Excel**
-3. Refresh or connect to the dataset (if dynamic)
+3. Refresh or connect to the dataset
 4. Interact with filters to explore different views

 ## 📷 Screenshot